uozuAho/pandemic_ddd/readme.md

 implemented.

 # todo
+- invariants/fuzzing
-- invariants
+  - check more invariants in fuzz test
-  - do invariant check at start of `Do`
+  - maybe try invalid commands too?
 - correctness: check invariants each game turn?
   - eg. total number of cards, cubes
   - how to check repeating rules like it's the given player's turn, they have actions remaining etc.